- Overview

 - Local Quota Monitoring: In each spoke account, an EventBridge rule triggers a Lambda function (QuotaGuardLambda) every 10 minutes.
 The Lambda function reads QuotaList.json from S3 to identify quotas and thresholds for monitoring.

-- Quota Data Retrieval: The Lambda function queries AWS Service Quotas API to fetch current quota usage for local resources.
+- Quota Data Retrieval: The Lambda function queries AWS Service Quotas API to fetch current quota value for the specified services and regions.
+It also fetches the quota usage from the specified services.

 - Threshold Evaluation: The Lambda function compares current usage and If any quota exceeds its threshold, it generates a custom event (quota-threshold-event).